aokiyusuke/BeatSaberModsKoharuPack/README.md

 # BeatSaberModsKoharuPack
-This pack contains releases of various Beat Saber Mods for PC/Steam.
-If you are looking for Quest Modding, this site does not apply to you.

-I'm collecting Beat Saber Mods for my daughter, Koharu, as soon as possible after new versions are released.
+I would like to inform you that this pack contains various Beat Saber Mods for PC/Steam, which I collect for my daughter Koharu as soon as possible after new versions are released.
+However, please note that this site does not apply to you if you are looking for Quest Modding.
-Some MODs are collected by my daughter.
-Some mods have been modified or reworked for newer versions as needed.

-Here's an *important announcement*.
+Now, I want to make _an important announcement_ as a programmer with over 30 years of experience.

-* You must be aware that it is not safe to install DLLs obtained from internet directly, since there are risks to have spyware or virus.
-If you are unsure about this, use BeatMods or ModAssistance.
-The advantage of using the Koharu Pack is that multiple MODs can be installed at once and you can use them slightly before they are officially released.
+* First and foremost, it is crucial to remind you that installing DLLs obtained from the internet directly can be unsafe since there are risks of spyware or virus.
+Therefore, if you are unsure about this, I suggest using BeatMods or ModAssistance instead.
+Nevertheless, using the Koharu Pack has its advantages, as multiple MODs can be installed at once and used slightly before they are officially released.

-* All mods included in this pack are not official.
-Once BeatMods(https://beatmods.com/#/mods) or ModAssistance(https://github.com/Assistant/ModAssistant/releases) starts to handle these releases, I recommend you use them instead of this pack.
+* Secondly, I want to emphasize that all mods included in this pack are not official, and I highly recommend switching to BeatMods (https://beatmods.com/#/mods) or ModAssistance (https://github.com/Assistant/ModAssistant/releases) once they start handling these releases.

-* None of them have been fully tested yet.
+* Thirdly, please note that none of the mods in this pack have been fully tested yet, so I cannot guarantee their performance.

-* There is no warranty.
-Use of this pack is at your own risk.
+* Lastly, I must inform you that using this pack is at your own risk, and there is no warranty.
+Please keep this in mind before installing any mods from the Koharu Pack.

-I would appreciate it if you would subscribe to my daughter's YouTube channel (https://www.youtube.com/channel/UCjiyZoL-4RWEeP4pB1uGaww).
+Before I conclude, I would like to kindly request you to subscribe to my daughter’s YouTube channel (https://www.youtube.com/channel/UCjiyZoL-4RWEeP4pB1uGaww).
+Your support will be highly appreciated.
 # How to install

 1. Backup your Beat Saber directory